AndreaM16/yaggts/README.md

 2. Install selenium module with `sudo install pip selenium`
 3. Download last geckodriver from https://github.com/mozilla/geckodriver/releases
 4. Extract it and put it in /usr/bin
-5. Change paths in yaggts-selenium for your system
+5. Change paths in `scraper/main.py` and in `exec/exec.go` for your system
 6. Run with `go run main.go query`, for instance `go run main.go Apple`